 Now you have your personal brand definition, you need to use it to help you build a positive image in the minds of your target audience / sector.
 There is no point in leaving it hidden away – make sure you have it where you can easily refer to it, at least in the beginning.
 You now need to put your personal brand strategy into action and make sure that you create a winning profile, that will get you on the radar of the people you need to impress.
 In corporate brand speak this is where you embark on your branding – ie. how your brand acts, looks and speaks.
 You will use your new WhyMe? in exactly the same way – what you say, what you do and how you look.
 All designed to help you achieve your goals quickly and seamlessly.

 Your Brand Definition will act as your guide for everything you do publicly.
-It will help you take a strategic approach to your activity, communicating:
+It will help you take a thoughtful approach to your activity, communicating:

 - What makes you special